 How many cars did TitleMax repossess last year?
 What was the average loan amount for LoanMax?
 How many judgments did Fast Auto Loans obtain against people who were so hard up for cash that they handed over the title to their automobiles?
 That’s all information that these companies handed over to state regulators last year.
 But according to a new ruling from the Supreme Court of Virginia, it’s also information that these companies can keep secret.
 Justices were considering an appeal filed by the Center for Public Integrity, which filed a public-records request with the State Corporation Commission.

-“Clearly my client is disappointed in the decision,” said state Sen. Scott Surovell (D-36).
+“Clearly my client is disappointed in the decision,” said state Sen. Scott Surovell (D-36), who represented the Center for Public Integrity in court.
 “The Supreme Court seems to have interpreted the State Corporation Commission’s order differently than we did, and they elected to dismiss it on a technicality.
 That’s disappointing, but that’s what they did.”

 The battle for access to regulatory documents is the latest battle in the ongoing controversy surrounding car-title lenders, which charge more than 200 percent annual percentage rates.
 Recent years have seen a number of news organizations detail how the industry takes advantage of people on the margins of society, including people who are facing serious medical problems or unemployment.
 Stories have appeared in Connection Newspapers and on public radio, setting the stage for an investigation by the Center for Public Integrity.
 But when investigators for the Washington-based nonprofit organization tried to get documents car-title lenders filed with state regulators, they ran into a brick wall.